chuachinhon/weather_singapore_cch/README.md

 * 4 CSV files processed in the notebook [1.0_data_cleaning_cch](https://github.com/chuachinhon/weather_singapore_cch/blob/master/notebooks/1.0_data_cleaning_cch.ipynb)

 * 2 CSV files related to outlier detection, as processed in the notebook [3.0_outlier_detection_cch.ipynb](https://github.com/chuachinhon/weather_singapore_cch/blob/master/notebooks/3.0_outlier_detection_cch.ipynb)

+* 1 CSV file related to the Q3 2019 scorcher in Singapore

+* 1 CSV file related to the notebooks for machine learning and deep learning, as processed in [notebook5.0](https://github.com/chuachinhon/weather_singapore_cch/blob/master/notebooks/5.0_data_prep_cch.ipynb) and 1 validation dataset.

 ## II.
 EDA & DATA VISUALISATION
 The lack of seasonal variations lull many into thinking that Singapore's weather is predictable and unchanging.
 Nothing is further from the truth, with climate change making the city state's weather even more unpredictable.